-Apart from (1) the uncertainty relating to the impact of the ongoing global COVID-19 pandemic disclosed in (i) the Registration Document, including in "Risk Factors-3.
-Market risk-3.1 The ongoing global COVID-19 pandemic has adversely affected, and may continue to adversely affect, CSi's business, operations and financial performance", (ii) the sections of the 2020 CSi Annual Report (as defined in the CSi Registration Document) headed "Strategic Report-Credit Suisse International at a glance-Operating environment" (on pages 12 to 16), "Strategic Report-Performance" (on pages 17 to 22), "Strategic Report-Principal risks and uncertainties" (on pages 23 to 26), and "Financial Statements-Note 45 Financial Risk Management" (on pages 188 to 206), (iii) the sections of the Form 20-F Dated 18 March 2021 headed "II-Operating and financial review-Operating environment" on pages 60 to 62, "II- Operating and financial review-Credit Suisse-COVID-19 pandemic and related regulatory measures" (on pages 68 to 69) and "III-Treasury, Risk, Balance sheet and Off-balance sheet-Risk management- Key risk developments" (on pages 139 to 141), and (iv) the sections of the Form 6-K Dated 6 May 2021 headed "I - Credit Suisse results-Operating environment" (on pages 4 to 5), "I - Credit Suisse results- Credit Suisse-Other information-COVID-19 pandemic" (on page 14), and "II - Treasury, risk, balance sheet and off-balance sheet-Risk Management-Overview and risk-related developments-Key risk developments-COVID-19 pandemic" (on page 58), and (2) the consequences of the matters disclosed in (i) the risk factor contained in the seventh supplement to the CSi Registration Document titled "Significant negative consequences of the supply chain finance funds and US-based hedge fund matters", (ii) the sections of the 2020 CSi Annual Report (as defined in the CSi Registration Document) headed "Strategic Report-Credit Suisse International at a glance-Operating environment" (on pages 12 to 16), "Strategic Report-Performance" (on pages 17 to 22), "Principal risks and uncertainties" (on pages 23 to 26), "Strategic Report-Directors' Report-Subsequent events" (on page 51), and "Financial Statements-Note 49 Subsequent Events" (on page 216), and (iii) the sections of the Form 6-K Dated 6 May 2021 headed "I - Credit Suisse results-Credit Suisse-Other information-US-based hedge fund matter" and "I - Credit Suisse results-Credit Suisse-Other information-Supply chain finance funds matter" (on page 12), "II - Treasury, risk, balance sheet and off-balance sheet-Risk Management-Overview and risk-related developments-Key risk developments-US-based hedge fund and supply chain finance funds matters" (on page 58), "II - Treasury, risk, balance sheet and off-balance sheet-Capital management-Regulatory developments" (on page 50) and "III -Condensed consolidated financial statements - unaudited-Notes to the condensed consolidated financial statements - unaudited-Note 3 Business developments and subsequent events-Business developments-US-based hedge fund matter" and "III - Condensed consolidated financial statements - unaudited-Note to the condensed consolidated financial statements - unaudited-Note 3 Business developments and subsequent events-Business developments-Supply chain finance funds matter" (on page 81), there has been no significant change in the financial performance of CSi since 31 December 2020 to the date of the seventh supplement to the CSi Registration Document.
+Apart from (1) the uncertainty relating to the impact of the ongoing global COVID-19 pandemic disclosed in (i) the Registration Document, including in "Risk Factors - 3.
+Market risk - 3.1 The ongoing global

+COVID-19 pandemic has adversely affected, and may continue to adversely affect, CSi's business, operations and financial performance", (ii) the sections of the 2020 CSi Annual Report headed "Strategic Report - Credit Suisse International at a glance - Operating environment" (on pages 12 to 16), "Strategic Report - Performance" (on pages 17 to 22), "Strategic Report - Principal risks and uncertainties" (on pages 23 to 26), and "Financial Statements - Note 45 Financial Risk Management" (on pages 188 to 206), (iii) the sections of the Form 20-F Dated 18 March 2021 headed "II - Operating and financial review -Operating environment" on pages 60 to 62, "II - Operating and financial review - Credit Suisse - COVID-19 pandemic and related regulatory measures" (on pages 68 to 69) and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Risk management - Key risk developments" (on pages 139 to 141), and (iv) the sections of the Form 6-K Dated 6 May 2021 headed "I - Credit Suisse results - Operating environment" (on pages 4 to 5), "I - Credit Suisse results - Credit Suisse - Other information - COVID-19 pandemic" (on page 14), and "II - Treasury, risk, balance sheet and off-balance sheet - Risk Management - Overview and risk-related developments - Key risk developments - COVID-19 pandemic" (on page 58), and (2) the consequences of the matters disclosed in (i) the risk factor contained in this Registration Document titled "Significant negative consequences of the supply chain finance funds and US-based hedge fund matters", (ii) the sections of the 2020 CSi Annual Report headed "Strategic Report Credit Suisse International at a glance - Operating environment" (on pages 12 to 16), "Strategic Report - Performance" (on pages 17 to 22), "Principal risks and uncertainties" (on pages 23 to 26), "Strategic Report - Directors' Report - Subsequent events" (on page 51), and "Financial Statements - Note 49 Subsequent Events" (on page 216), and (iii) the sections of the Form 6-K Dated 6 May 2021 headed "I -Credit Suisse results - Credit Suisse - Other information - US-based hedge fund matter" and "I - Credit Suisse results - Credit Suisse - Other information - Supply chain finance funds matter" (on page 12), "II Treasury, risk, balance sheet and off-balance sheet - Risk Management - Overview and risk-related developments - Key risk developments - US-based hedge fund and supply chain finance funds matters" (on page 58), "II - Treasury, risk, balance sheet and off-balance sheet - Capital management - Regulatory developments" (on page 50) and "III - Condensed consolidated financial statements - unaudited - Notes to the condensed consolidated financial statements - unaudited - Note 3 Business developments and subsequent events - Business developments - US-based hedge fund matter" and "III - Condensed consolidated financial statements - unaudited - Notes to the condensed consolidated financial statements unaudited - Note 3 Business developments and subsequent events - Business developments - Supply chain finance funds matter" (on page 81), there has been no significant change in the financial performance of the Issuer since 31 December 2020 to the date of the document.